youhane/multimedia_project/README.md

 ## About

 This site was created as a College Project on the Multimedia Systems course.
+Credits to https://disease.sh/ for the API that we use

 ## How To Use